Repair help

 2.3.
 Faulty auger gearbox

 The gearbox of the auger transmits torque from the engine to the auger, ensuring efficient operation.
 However, if the internal gears become broken, worn, or jammed, the entire auger system will fail to rotate.
-This is a serious issue that typically occurs when users ignore signs of a broken shear pin and continue operating the machine.
-In such cases, uncontrolled force transmission leads to damage to the gearbox.
+This is a serious issue that typically occurs when users ignore signs of a broken shear pin and continue operating the machine, a frequent reason why augers won’t turn on snowblower.

 If the internal gears become broken, worn, or jammed, the entire auger system will fail to rotate (Source: Freepik)